Spicery/gingerdocs/help/quality_immutable.rst

 Future Expansions
 -----------------
-A planned extension of the garbage collector is identifying closed groups of immutable objects i.e. groups without any links to other objects.
-These groups can be safely shared by multiple virtual machine objects, significantly reducing the cost of creation a virtual machine.
+A planned extension of the garbage collector is identifying deeply immutable objects i.e. groups that can be safely shared by multiple virtual machine objects, significantly reducing the cost of creation a virtual machine.
+This is vital to make transaction-blocks reasonably efficient.

 Immutable objects are also beneficial in the context of heap locking.
 At strategic points in an application's lifecycle it can be a good idea to compact and then "pin" the extant objects so that they can be scanned but not moved by the garbage collector.
-Furthermore, only the immutable objects that point to mutable objects need to be scanned: these simply get treated as additional roots.
+Deeply immutable objects do not need to be scanned at all and immutable objects that point to mutable objects need to be scanned: they are treated as additional roots.

+All immutable objects can be interconverted with their updateable and dynamic counterparts.

+	upd_object := updateableCopy( obj )
+	dyn_object := dynamicCopy( obj )

+Naturally, it is possible to take a dynamic-copy of a dynamic object, which is the same as a plain copy.

+	imm_object := immutableCopy( obj )